 THE COLLEGE PROMISE MISSION

-MISSION STATEMENT: The Montgomery County Ohio College Promise Program’s mission is to identify, select, and support 500 Montgomery County, poverty impacted, eighth grade students, over a 10-year period, who have shown academic promise so that the dream of attending and graduating from college becomes a reality.
+MISSION STATEMENT: The Montgomery County Ohio College Promise Program’s mission is to identify, select, and support Montgomery County, poverty impacted students, who have shown academic promise, so the dream of attending and graduating from college becomes a reality.

 College Promise Scholars sign a contract that pledges they will be alcohol, tobacco, and drug free; be crime free; practice good citizenship; maintain a strong record of school attendance; achieve the required grade point average; participate in school, community, or faith-based activities; and attend weekly meetings their mentor.